In this guest post, lifestyle blogger Erin Loechner highlights her recent experience with Marvin’s bi-fold doors.

 Can these doors be easily damaged in heavy wind or rain?

 I did some research on this one!
-Marvin’s Ultimate Bi-Fold door is IZ3 certified, meaning it meets international building codes for certain coastal areas.
-They can withstand winds from 120-140 miles per hour, stand up to wind-borne debris shot at 50’ per second and have been extensively pressure tested.
+The Ultimate Bi-Fold door from the Marvin Signature Collection is IZ3 certified, meaning it meets international building codes for certain coastal areas.
+They can withstand winds from 120-140 miles per hour, stand up to wind-borne debris shot at 50 feet per second and have been extensively pressure tested.

 Have any questions to add?
 Happy to answer any time!
 Simply leave a reply below or find me at designformankind.com.